 Signs of low EQ include:

-How To Improve Emotional Intelligence
+How to Improve Emotional Intelligence for Men

 Practice assertive communication